-- Low rates allow businesses to borrow cheaply to buy equipment, hire employees, make acquisitions, pay dividends and buyback shares.
+Low interest rates allow businesses to borrow more cheaply to buy equipment, hire employees, make acquisitions, pay dividends and buy back shares.
 These actions benefit the overall economy.

-- Rates for cars, appliances and student loans become very attractive in a low interest rate environment.
+Interest rates for cars, appliances and student loans become very attractive in a low-interest rate environment.
 Instead of paying off these loans at once, it may be better to borrow at a low rate and invest in equities for a higher rate of return.

-- Low rates hurt savers whose main focus is the preservation of capital and income, because yields on bonds, CD’s and money market instruments are very low.
-This acts like a hidden “tax” on those who saved and expected to receive a reasonable risk-free return on their investments.
+Low interest rates provide lower interest amounts to savers whose main focus is the preservation of capital and income.
+This is because yields on bonds, CD’s and money market instruments are very low.

-- Asset prices could be artificially inflated because many investors could turn to higher yield assets such as Real Estate Investment Trusts (REITs) and Master Limited Partnerships (MLPs).
-While a “bubble” isn’t likely in either of these industries, investors see them as a substitute to low yielding bonds, thus driving their prices higher than they maybe should be.
+Asset prices could be artificially inflated because many investors may turn to higher-yield assets such as Real Estate Investment Trusts (REITs) and Master Limited Partnerships (MLPs).
+Investors may make more risky investments in search of higher yields.

-- Banks and insurance companies are also negatively affected by low interest.
+Banks and insurance companies are also negatively affected by low interest rates.
 Insurance companies invest their assets long-term with the assumption of higher rates on their capital.
-Banks can suffer as their “net interest” margin, or the spread between what they lend funds at and interest they must pay on deposits is compressed.
-Interest rates can stay low for a long time and they need a catalyst to move higher (such as the demand for money increasing due to increased economic activity and or the supply of money decreasing).
+Banks can suffer as their “net interest” margin, or the spread between the rate at which they lend funds and interest they must pay on deposits is compressed.

 Research Analyst/Portfolio Management Assistant